 A lazy Saturday lunch is a thing of the past once children arrive.
-Sitting enjoying good food, great company, a glass of wine, a gin & tonic, with nowhere to rush off to – such luxury.
-For this we headed to Moonfish Café on Back Wynd, easily a favourite lunch spot for us.
+Sitting enjoying good food, great company and a glass of wine is luxury.
+We headed toon Back Wynd, easily a favourite lunch spot for us.
 The menu is short, with a list of ingredients telling you what to expect, rather than a lengthy explanation.
-That is not to say that its easy choosing what to have, its not, every time we dine here we could happily have everything on the menu.
-The food is delicious, beautifully plated and served by happy, well informed staff who are attentive, but not in a way which is too much.
-We started with a round of cocktails, then had the 3 course lunch as the desserts are not to be missed, especially when paired with a nice dessert wine.
-We drank gin & tonic from a very good selection and we all had coffees.
+The food is delicious, beautifully plated and served by happy, well informed staff.
+We started with a round of cocktails, then had the 3 course lunch.
+Dessert is not to be missed, paired with a nice dessert wine.
 The bill for lunch was very reasonable given the quality of what we had to eat.
-Moonfish has never disappointed.
+Moonfish never disappoints.

 A lazy start on the Sunday morning meant that we could head out for a coffee late morning, sitting in the sun watching the world go by.
 All before heading to The Tippling House on Belmont Street for Jazz Sunday brunch.
 Although not hungover we were all perhaps a little fragile which made the Bloody Mary’s all the more welcome.
 If you’ve never been to the Tippling House for a cocktail then you should get yourself there.
 Interesting, perfectly balanced cocktails served every time by friendly and helpful staff.
 Real care is taken here to produce a high quality drink, with a menu that changes seasonally.
 We all had a very tasty late brunch with a serving of very chilled live jazz on the side, what better way to spend an afternoon.